 What happens if I fail an exam?

-If the exam is not passed, a re-sit can be taken.
-In this test, only the section which was failed has to be retaken.
+If the exam is not passed, a retake can be taken.
+In this exam, only the section which was failed has to be retaken.

 How hard is it to get a job as a ski or snowboard instructor?

-Basically, ski schools search for workers on a regular basis.
+Basically, ski schools search for employees on a regular basis.
 The demand for ski instructors is very high in Austria, but also internationally in ski schools around the world.
 Normally, graduates from Snowsports Academy find a job in a ski school within a very short period of time.
-In addition to the snowboard instructor training, we recommend snowboard instructors to complete the Anwärter module 1+2 in skiing to become a dual snowsports instructor.
+In addition to the snowboard instructor qualification, we recommend snowboard instructors to complete the Anwärter module (level 1+2) in skiing to become a dual snowsports instructor.
 This way, you can be employed in the ski schools both as a ski and as a snowboard instructor.
 This increases your career opportunities enormously.

 How do I find a job?